-We are often asked for our guidance on defining the role of the Vice President of Sales and while different companies have different sales mandates and priorities, the primary responsibility is to deliver the right revenues; be that defined as a hard number, growth target, profit target and/or a market share goal.
+The Vice President of Sales has the primary responsibility of delivering the right revenues; be that defined as a hard number, growth target, profit target and/or a market share goal.
+Secondary responsibilities include: Recruiting

-The following job description provides a useful baseline for any company that employs or is seeking to hire a VP sales.
-It should be noted, however, that these traits also apply sales director, sales management and other sales oversight roles.
+The following job description provides a baseline for any company that employs or is seeking to hire a VP Sales.

 Job Description: Vice President of Sales